TUM-FAF/FAF-121-Leahu-Luminita/IDE/Lab#1/README.md

      - Reset a branch to previous commit:
        `git reset --hard HEAD`  # where _HEAD_ is the last commit ID in  current branch
-     - Reset a branch to soe specific commit :
+     - Reset a branch to some specific commit :
        ```
        git log             # displays all commits, find here the commit to reset
        git reset --hard ID # put instead of _ID_ finded commit ID

        ```
-   - **Restore a reset branch back to its previous state** `git reset --hard ID`
+   - **Restore a reset branch back to its previous state**

+      `git reset --hard ID`

    - **Master any CLI editor (VIM).
 Learn 10 commands' sets**